Shadow WireFrontierPublic OSINT contextUpdated all dayReader-supported

 Shadow War analyst items are timestamped at write time.
 Each carries a confidence tier (A/B/C/D) and a falsifiable claim.
 Hit/miss/partial outcomes are logged in the append-only prediction record.

 Resolved predictions are logged at /track-record.
-The raw append-only prediction log (JSONL) is committed to the market-intel git repository alongside the collector scripts — edit history is fully auditable.
+The raw append-only prediction log keeps edit history auditable.

 What is excluded